Steve Kaufman: 1990s

 By the early 1990s, Kaufman's work was highly in demand, but Kaufman wanted to remain in touch with a broad, public audience.
 He staged a one-man, one-night show.
 Using 4 New York subway cars, the sides of abandoned buildings and retaining walls, Kaufman created 55 "Racial Harmony" murals with Malcolm X images and appears on Fox TV, MTV and radio stations to promote racial tolerance and harmony.
 Kaufman presented the Underground Artist of the Year award (1991–92).
 He painted a portrait of Mickey Mantle to hang in Mantle's restaurant and a portrait of Joe Frazier to raise money for the Police Athletic League.
 Kaufman created the AIDS Memorial in New York City, and covered the letter "D" on the Hollywood sign in red cloth in remembrance of those who had died of AIDS.

 In 1993, Kaufman moved his studio to Los Angeles and began painting in a new style he called 'comic book pop art'.
 He used images of Superman, Batman, Spider-Man and others.
 To assist him in his studio, Kaufman hired more than 100 ex-gang members released from prison.

 In 1995 Kaufman published works for Martin Lawrence Limited Editions, hand-embellishing works including limited editions of Beethoven and Marilyn Monroe.
 He painted portraits of Muhammad Ali and John Travolta, "who autographed their editions."
-Becoming the first artist create a bridge between Marvel Comics (Spiderman) and DC Comics (Superman), Kaufman worked with comic book artist and creator Stan Lee.
+Kaufman worked with comic book writer and creator Stan Lee.
 Kaufman, working with parole officers in South Central Los Angeles, hired more than 200 ex-gang-member prison released individuals to assist in the studio and receives an award from Los Angeles Mayor Riordan.
 According to the Steve Kaufman Museum, Kaufman increased his contributions in 1995 to include 100 different charities.